wfjm/s370-perf/doc/s370_perf.md

 [/Tnnn](#user-content-par-tnnn) option.

 #### /Tnnn <a name="par-tnnn"></a>
-When the first `/Tnnn` option is detcted in the PARM list all tests will be disabled.
+When the first `/Tnnn` option is detected in the PARM list all tests will be disabled.
 Each `/Tnnn` re-enables than the test Tnnn.
 This allows to setup a run with only a few tests enabled.
 Wildcards are supported as described for